planetclegg/planetclegg.github.io/crypto-notes3.md

 ## A Brief Introduction to Cryptography

 This guide aims to show how cryptography evolved over time, focusing on the difference between **symmetric** and **asymmetric** (public-key) encryption, how they’re used together, and where hashing fits into the picture.
-Comments labeled **JEC** reflect historical or contextual notes.
+Comments labeled **JEC:** are my notes

 ---